 It's always best to meet 'face-to-face' with our teachers, especially when talking about learning.
 However, we do understand that parents' lives can be very busy and sometimes it's difficult to find time to talk.
-If you, or your child, has a question about homework or need advice on reading at home, you can send an e-mail to:
+If you have a question about homework or need advice on reading at home, you can tweet us @TVInfants and one of the team will get back to you as soon as they can.